Shakib Al Hasan: Bangladesh Premier League

 In October 2017, Shakib was named in the squad for the Dhaka Dynamites team, following the draft for the BPL 5.
 In the 43-run win over Rangpur Riders where Dhaka confirmed second-place in the points table at the end of the group stage, Shakib became man of the match for his all-round performance.
 Shakib added 55 runs for the sixth wicket with Mehedi Maruf who however departed after scoring 33 off 23 balls with 3 fours and a six but Shakib remained unbeaten on 47 off 33 balls.
 He also bagged two wickets for just 13 runs from his four overs.
 In the final of that season, Shakib dropped a catch as he failed to hold on to a chance from Chris Gayle on 22 who went on to break all sorts of records with his unbeaten 69-ball 146, hitting a world record 18 sixes to single-handedly power Rangpur Riders to the title.

 In October 2018, Shakib was named in the squad for the Dhaka Dynamites team, following the draft for the BPL 6.
-On 22 January 2019, Shakib became the first player in BPL's history to take 100 wickets as he achieved the milestone during the match against Comilla Victorians reaching the milestone in his 69th appearancean average of 16.85 and an economy rate of 6.64.
-During the tournament, taking the wicket of Comilla Victorians' Anamul Haque during the final of the tournament at Mirpur, Shakib Al Hasan became the highest wicket-taker in a single season of BPL as he took 23 wickets from 15 matches with an average of 17.65 in that season.
+On 22 January 2019, Shakib became the first player in BPL's history to take 100 wickets as he achieved the milestone during the match against Comilla Victorians reaching the milestone in his 69th appearance, an average of 16.85 and an economy rate of 6.64.
+During the tournament, taking the wicket of Comilla Victorians' Anamul Haque during the final of the tournament at Mirpur, Shakib Al Hasan became the highest wicket-taker in a single season of the BPL as he took 23 wickets from 15 matches with an average of 17.65 in that season.
 Shakib sustained a left ring finger fracture during the match.

 In July 2019, Shakib signed a one-year contract with the Rangpur Riders to play for them in BPL 7.

 In December 2021, Shakib was signed by Fortune Barishal for 2021-22 Bangladesh Premier League.
-He lead the team to the final, but lost to Comilla Victorians by 1 run in a nail-biting finish.
+He led the team to the final, but lost to Comilla Victorians by 1 run in a nail-biting finish.
 On 24 January 2022, in the league match against Minister Dhaka, he picked up his 400th wicket in Twenty20 cricket.
 He was awarded 5 consecutive Player of the match award, the most consecutive time by any player in T20.
 He also received the Player of the tournament award for the 4th time for his allround performances, having scored 284 runs in 11 innings at an average of 28.4 and picking up 16 wickets at an average of 14.56.

+For the BPL 10, Shakib was directly signed (brought) by Rangpur Riders for ৳40 crore in the draft, becoming the highest paid player among domestic players of this season.

-Shakib is the highest wicket taking bowler in BPL with 132 wickets in 100 matches at an average of 18.33 in the Bangladesh Premier League.
+Shakib is the highest wicket-taker in the BPL with 132 wickets in 100 matches at an average of 18.33 in the Bangladesh Premier League.